martynalukaszewicz/Lukaszewicz-et-al-2024/README.md

 1. Run the prepare_data_for_similarity_analysis.R script to create and save data.tsv and metadata.tsv files per software.
 The script is located at "~/contig_ids_per_clusters/".

-2. Run the DistancebyLength.R script to calculate dissimilarity values (Jaccard distances) and generate dissimilarity plots.
+2. Run the DistancebyLength.R script to calculate dissimilarity values (Jaccard distances) and to generate dissimilarity plots.
 The script is located at "~/".